 EXIT SINGLE USER MODEeven when not in single user mode, although the command has no effect in this case.

 This command does not affect any nodes connected to the cluster.

 This command does not shut down any SQL nodes or API nodes that are connected to the cluster.

-This command is used after adding new data nodes online to a MySQL Cluster, and causes them to join a new node group and thus to begin participating fully in the cluster.
+This command is used after adding new data nodes online to an NDB Cluster, and causes them to join a new node group and thus to begin participating fully in the cluster.
 The command takes as its sole parameter a comma-separated list of node IDs—these are the IDs of the nodes just added and started that are to join the new node group.
-The number of nodes must be the same as the number of nodes in each node group that is already part of the cluster (each MySQL Cluster node group must have the same number of nodes).
-In other words, if the MySQL Cluster has 2 node groups of 2 data nodes each, then the new node group must also have 2 data nodes.
+The number of nodes must be the same as the number of nodes in each node group that is already part of the cluster (each NDB Cluster node group must have the same number of nodes).
+In other words, if the NDB Cluster has 2 node groups of 2 data nodes each, then the new node group must also have 2 data nodes.

 The node group ID of the new node group created by this command is determined automatically, and always the next highest unused node group ID in the cluster; it is not possible to set it manually.

 For more information, see Section 18.5.14, “Adding NDB Cluster Data Nodes Online”.

 Drops the NDB Cluster node group with the given

 This command can be used to drop a node group from an NDB Cluster.